Build a scatter plot

 -

-- Hover over any of the following items, then select the preferred option
+Hover over any of the following items, then select the desired option:

-Availability of column menu items and corresponding options varies depending on the column’s data value type (for example, Truncate date is available for date values only).
+Column menu items vary depending on the data type of the column.
+For example, Truncate date is only available for date columns.

 Define the y-axis variable